 Biggest setback in life and what you’ve learned from it?

 It’s hard to think of a particular setback, I won’t sugarcoat it, there have been many challenges!
 Leaving my comfortable corporate job to launch something new by myself was a really daunting decision.
 It was a real risk but I had been watching the industry for a long time and felt strongly that there was a gap not being filled.
 I knew where to start and that I was building something that I wanted to use as a consumer, which is something you can always come back to.
 Because I took that risk I now get to work on my passion every day — so I guess the lesson here is not to settle for being comfortable when you know what you really want.

 I’m a bit of a startup bookworm.
 I love reading about the often crazy stories of great founders.
 Good to Great by Jim Collins and Radical Candor by Kim Scott have really stuck with me and shaped how I operate at AirRobe.

 Typically I can’t go past anything from Indra Nooyi.
 But to pick ‘the’ speech?
 Emma Watson’s UN address to launch HeForShe.
 It goes to the core of the issue, doesn’t finger point and inspires an impactful shift in mindset in three words.

 What’s in your Bastet Noir cart?

-If you liked Hannon’s story, there’s plenty more to come, just hit that sign up button to get in our inner circle of coolness and never miss a thang!
+If you liked Hannon’s story, there’s plenty more to come!
+Just hit that sign up button to get in our inner circle of coolness and shop ethical and eco-friendly dresses.